Rivington Pike

-Rivington Pike is a hill on Winter Hill, part of the West Pennine Moors at Rivington, Chorley in Lancashire, England.
+Rivington Pike is a hill on Winter Hill, part of the West Pennine Moors at Rivington in Lancashire, England.
 The nearest towns are Adlington and Horwich.
 The land and building are owned and managed by Chorley Council.
 The Pike Tower is a prominent local landmark located below the summit, it is part of Lever Park.
 The area is popular with hill walkers and for mountain biking.

 Geography and geology

 The pike at 1,191 feet high is the most westerly high point of Winter Hill in the West Pennine Moors.
 The high moorland is underlain with Carboniferous rocks, the Millstone Grit, sandstones and shales of the Lower Coal Measures which rise high above the Lancashire Plain to the west and Greater Manchester conurbation to the south.

 From the summit it is possible to see Blackpool Tower, the Lake District mountains, the Welsh mountains and as far as the Isle of Man.